-1. Four fields in the social sciences, selected from two or more of the six groups listed above under requirements for the degree of Bachelor of Arts.
+1. Four fields in the social sciences, selected from two or more of the groups listed above under requirements for the degree of Bachelor of Arts.

-2. Approximately 40 units in communication and journalism, of which Courses 211 or 220 are required.
+2. Approximately 40 units in communication and journalism, of which two shall be graduate courses in communication and journalism, and shall include Courses 211 or 220.

-3. Either an acceptable thesis or the methodological courses (217a and 217b).
+3. Either an acceptable thesis or the methodological courses (217a and 217b and Psychology 60).
 The Department decides this option after evaluating the student's preparation.
 Most students will be held for the thesis requirement.